Find out all the details about the admission process at Montessori School Otkrivatel

-Montessori philosophy provides guidance on both physical and mental changes in children’s development.
-Each stage encompasses six years occurring roughly between ages 0-6, 6-12, 12-18 and Montessori theory recognizes them as a continuum.
+Montessori philosophy provides guidance on human development.
+Each stage encompasses six years occurring roughly between ages 0-6, 6-12, 12-18 and Montessori theory recognises them as a continuum.
 The period from birth to six years is “referred to as the Absorbent Mind”.
 The period is specific with tremendous transformation and extraordinary growth.
 “Spiritual embryo” sub-stage continues during the first three years and is led by the needed care and the unconscious interactions with the environment.
 The “social embryo” sub-stage covers the period from three to six years when the child masters the acquired insights and opens his mind to social interactions.
 We see certain characteristics in the 6 year olds, when they enter into the second plane of development, which is characterised with the power of the imagination and abilities of the reasoning mind.
 The period between 12 and 18 years of age is the birth of the social being, who needs to establish their social identity.

-Sensitive phases are periods of time in which the child possesses increased sensitivity and perceptiveness in a certain area – movement, senses, language, order, small things.
-Children are drawn toward the activities and materials that will satisfy their current interest or need.
-It is up to the teacher to recognize this and introduce concepts for which the child is naturally curious and developmentally ready.
+Sensitive periods represent a window of time in which the child possesses increased sensitivity and perceptiveness in a certain area – movement, senses, language, order, small things.
+Children are drawn toward the activities and materials for satisfying their developmental need.
+It is up to the adult to recognise this and introduce concepts for which the child is naturally curious and developmentally ready.
 Learning is effortless when correct materials are presented during their aligned sensitive period.

 Children interact with their surroundings, and are stimulated by them.
-It is the child who is best qualified to decide exactly how and when to integrate stimuli into his actions.
+We believe that it is the child who is best qualified to decide exactly how and when to integrate stimuli into his actions.
 When considering the different learning styles of each child, this holistic approach considers the needs of the individual as they construct their personality.

 Concentration occurs naturally when a child’s needs are being met.
 Concentration or absorption, occurs during periods when a child is connected to a meaningful activity on a level of individual interest.
 The child innately feels calm, is motivated to use reason, and can respond to the material in a variety of ways.
 In this ‘zone’, a child can sometimes become unaware of his/her surroundings, as they are engrossed in the present moment of learning.
 It is important to respect this time as it is the foundation of learning.